What does Chad mean?

 Chad is a very prominent first name for men (#121 out of 1220, Top 10%) and also a very prominent last name for both adults and children (#42830 out of 150436, Top 28%).
 (2000 U.S. Census)

-Displayed below is a comparison of the history of Chad and affiliated names.
-Popular related forms of Chad (#703 the previous year) ranked in the Top 2000 are Charles (#51 the previous year), Chadwick, Chadrick and Chadd.
-These forms of Chad were popular as birth names a century ago (adoption of 4.3%) and have become significantly less common since (adoption 0.4%, ▼90.6%), with forms like Chadwick going out of style.
+Which version is better?with its variant forms and related boy names.
+Popular related forms of Chad (#763 the previous year) ranked in the Top 2000 are Charles (#50 the previous year), Chadwick, Chadrick and Chadd.
+These forms of Chad were popular as birth names a century ago (adoption of 4.3%) and have become significantly less common since (adoption 0.4%, ▼90.8%), with forms like Chadwick going out of style.

 Chad▼ is alike in pronunciation to Shad▼, Shadd and Shade.
 Other suggested similar names are Aad, Abad, Ahmad▲, Amad, Asad, Brad▼, Cade, Cahan, Cai, Cal, Cam, Cap, Card, Caw, Caz, Ced, Chace, Chai, Chaim▲, Champ, Chan, Chand, Chane, Chang, Chann, Chano, Chany, Chap, Chaps, Chas▼, Chase▲, Chayo, Chaz▼, Chazz, Che, Chet, Chic, Chik, Chip, Cian, Cid, Claud▼, Clay▼, Cord, Cram, Cyd, Czar, Fahad, Fuad, Gad, Imad, Lad, Mead, Ohad, Rad, Read, Saad, Tad, Thad▼ and Vlad.
 These names tend to be less commonly used than Chad.